 Once installed, click on the extensions control icon (1) located in the right corner of Chrome.
 Click the dailogues (2) pin icon to pin the extension to the browser.
 The dAilogues Icon (currently a square with the letter “d” in it) should now be visible on your browser’s extension toolbar.

-The dAilogue extension works in tandem with a special set of instructions called “primers” that make ChatGPT “dAilogue ready and able”.
+The dAilogue extension works in tandem with a special set of instructions called “primers” that make the various AIs “dAilogue ready and able”.
 There are two main primers, one for starting new dAilogue Chats and one for resuming existing dAilogue Chats.
-There are also optional primers that can be used to further inform ChatGpt.

 To load the primers.

-1 – Open a new or existing ChatGpt.
+1 – Open a new or existing chat with your preferred AI (log in if you have an account)

 2 – Click on the dAilogues icon in the extension toolbar.

-In either event you will see ChatGpt acknowledge that it is ready with the simple message “Now in dAilogue Mode”.
+In either event you will see the target AI acknowledge that it is ready with the simple message “Now in dAilogue Mode”.

-Using the Extension (note changes are happening faster than this page can keep up – feel free to play around with the app)
+Using the Extension (Note: actual app changes are happening faster than this page can keep up – feel free to play around with the app.
+Also: the app is currently unconcerned with how it looks to learners – the app will later be “skinned” for different kinds of learners/uses (see Page 29 of EPL)

 Go to any webpage and drag your mouse to select text.
 Once selected keep mouse button pressed (long press 1 sec) and the dAilogue box will open the text you selected will appear in the upper window of the box (Source Display).

-Pressing the blue button (1) will copy the text to the lower window of the box (Learning Space).
+Pressing the green button will copy the text to the lower window of the box (Learning Space).
 You can also select only a part of the text in the Source and only it will be copied to the Learning Display.

 You can now use any of the Meaning Guides (Explore through Translate) in any combination anywhere within the content in the Learning Display.
 Clicking any button will place its meaning operator instruction wherever you indicate (insertion point).
 You can also type any questions or edit in any way helpful the content in the Learning Display.
 When ready, pressing the green button (3) will push the content and instructions into an open ChatGpt tab and initiate ChatGpt following the meaning operating instructions embedded in the pushed content.